CloudControlSystems/KubeAdaptor/README.md

 ##### b.
 Select workflow and do a few tweaks for configuration files

-Update the number of 'ClusterRoleBinding' of the 'rbac-argo.yaml.bak' in line with the number of cluster nodes, and set the field of 'system:node' to '****'.
+Update the number of 'ClusterRoleBinding' field of the 'rbac-argo.yaml.bak' in line with the number of cluster nodes, and set the field of 'system:node' to '****'.
 The character '*' represents the node number.
 Update the field 'node.num' to the number of cluster nodes.
 The field 'gather.time' selects the sample cycle to 500 milliseconds in default.